 3. Choose Replacement Cost Insurance

 Replacement cost insurance pays for the full replacement cost of your items, whereas actual cash value insurance only pays for the depreciated value.
 It may cost more, but you don’t want to replace your 10-year-old couch with a 10-year-old couch.
-It offers you peace of mind knowing that if you do lose your valuables in a flood, you at least will be able to buy similar quality items to replace them.
+It offers you peace of mind knowing that if you lose your valuables in flood, you at least can buy similar quality items to replace them.

 4. Get Temporary Living Expenses Coverage